 Toma Café have made coffee into an art form – they roast their own from places such as Colombia, Ethiopia, Rwanda and Honduras; each one has a character of its own.
-I was so inspired when I was last there, I bought a bag of beans, described as having notes of jasmine and white peach – I’m sipping some now, and it’s spectacular!
+If you’re inspired, buy a bag!

-As well as fab coffees including coldbrew, afogatto (expresso on ice cream) and the option of plant-based or fresh milks, they also have a great variety of fine teas, soft drinks, wine and local craft beers.
-The short but perfectly formed food menu features sandwiches on excellent bread (including sourdough and home baked gluten-free), salad bowls for every taste, and charcuterie and cheese boards.
-There is also a lot of breakfast-y things, but be warned; the kitchen closes at 16:00.
-After that you can still have a piece of one of their delicious looking home-baked cakes.
+As well as fab coffees including cold brew, afogatto (expresso on ice cream) and the option of plant-based or fresh milks, they also have a great variety of fine teas, soft drinks, wine and local craft beers.
+The short but perfectly formed food menu features sandwiches on excellent bread (including sourdough and home-baked gluten-free), salad bowls, charcuterie and cheese boards.
+There are also a lot of breakfast-y things too.
+Warning: the kitchen closes at 16:00.
+After that you can have a piece of one of their home-baked cakes.

-This café is very popular with people who come here to work on their laptops, which make for quite a quiet atmosphere that personally I enjoy as a change for the usually very noisy Spanish cafe scene.
+This café is very popular with people who come here to work on their laptops, which makes for quite a quiet atmosphere that is a change for the usually very noisy Spanish cafe scene.
 I love the pared-down decoration; I’d describe it as utilitarian with pops of colour.
-What’s more it is right by my beloved (check the Plaza de Olavide article), so if you want to sit in the sun, have your order to go!
+What’s more, it is right by my beloved Plaza de Olavide (check my article!), so if you want to sit in the sun, have your order to go!